ordina-jworks/ordina-jworks.github.io/_posts/2021-01-04-Designing-REST-services.md

 ## Web Semantics

 There is a chapter dedicated to Web Semantics.
-This concept can be characterized as the meaning behind data and information, and stems from a need to make sure that all parties involved in the management of a resource have to same interpretation for it.
+This concept can be characterized as the meaning behind data and information, and stems from a need to make sure that all parties involved in the management of a resource have the same interpretation for it.
 This shared interpretation is then formalized in a	contract (using frameworks such as OWL or RDF), making the resource meaningful for both people and consuming services.
 It mostly deals with the difference between [data, information and knowledge](https://evolute.be/thoughts/betweenlines.html){:target="_blank" rel="noopener noreferrer"} in terms of structure (relationship between different information pieces that make up a resource) and representation (in which format to expose it).